 The digital journey is a path that nearly all organisations, across all industry types, are facing over the coming years.
 We understand that navigating the digital landscape can seem like a daunting task.
-Over the next few months of The Voice, we will help to guide you through what this means for your company, giving you practical advice and real life examples of how business like yours have used IT to get ahead.
+Over the next few months of The Voice, we will help to guide you through what this means for your company, giving you practical advice and real-life examples of how businesses like yours have used IT to get ahead.

 Adapting an organisation’s culture, processes and technology to meet the needs of fast-changing multichannel customers and employees can take time.
 It also requires collaboration.
 By nature, transformation requires multiple parties working together, with a strong anchor to guide the ecosystem towards the end goal in a timely and efficient manner.

-A trusted service provider can deliver the expert skills, knowledge, and change management program needed for successful digital transformation.
-As a third-party expert, a service provider can help the organisation access higher-level IT skills and knowledge, to increase staff engagement with the digital journey, delivering better return on investment than an organisation going it alone.
+A trusted managed services provider can deliver the expert skills, knowledge, and change management program needed for successful digital transformation.
+As a third-party expert, a managed service provider can help the organisation access higher-level IT skills and knowledge, to increase staff engagement with the digital journey, delivering a better return on investment than an organisation going it alone.

 There are four main ways that a trusted IT partner can help an organisation’s digital journey:

 1. Get the best IT solutions for your organisation’s needs

 Managed service providers (MSPs) are invaluable partners in the digital journey.
 As IT experts with on-the-ground experience, they can advise on a wide range of solutions, and help organisations to implement the right one for their specific needs.

 2. Identify problems and opportunities that may not be visible to internal teams